The Importance of Legislative Staff

 Posted prominently as you enter the Finance Committee offices in the LOB: Humility to seniors is duty, to peers is courtesy, to inferiors is nobleness.

 -- Poor Richard's Almanac

 Legislators rely heavily on their staff – for policy research, to help constituents, to keep the legislative process running, and administrative support, among other jobs.
 Legislators trust information from their staff more than from any other source.

 Staff often have longer tenure at the legislature than most legislators.
 They are an important source of historical information about issues.
 Staff also work full-time; legislators are at the Capitol only part-time.

-There are two types of legislative staff - partisan and nonpartisan.
-Partisan staff are chosen by their caucuses, Senate Democrats, Senate Republicans, House Republicans, or House Democrats, and/or by individual legislators.
-Partisan staff work for their caucus' interests and serve at their pleasure.
+There are two types of legislative staff – partisan and nonpartisan.
+Partisan staff are chosen by the caucuses -- Senate Democrats, Senate Republicans, House Republicans, or House Democrats -- or by individual legislators.
+Partisan staff work for their interests and serve at their pleasure.
 They work as researchers, press liaisons, attorneys, constituent aides, and committee staff, among other jobs.
 Partisan staff are generally very active politically.

 Nonpartisan staff are not politically active.
 They work within the Office of Fiscal Analysis, the Office of Legislative Research, the Legislative Commissioner’s Office and as committee staff, among other jobs.
 Nonpartisan staff are civil service employees and not subject to political influence.

 The Office of Fiscal Analysis advises the legislature on the budget, Connecticut’s economic climate and drafts a fiscal note for each bill or amendment considered by either house.
 For more info, go to <What is a fiscal note?*

 The Office of Legislative Research follows important trends in Connecticut for legislators, follows what is happening in DC and in other states, and drafts a bill analysis for each bill considered by the legislature.